ForbesLindesay/authentication/packages/google/README.md

 * `scope?: string | ReadonlyArray<string>` - defaults to `[]`, see
   https://developers.google.com/+/web/api/rest/oauth#authorization-scopes for a
   full list of possible scopes.
+* `state?: any` - a JSON serializeable value that you can use once the authentication is complete.
+This is useful for recording where the user was before they started to log in - i.e. a URL to redirect them to after login is complete.
+You can also use it to store other things, like an action that the user wanted to take as soon as they are logged in.
 * `accessType?: 'online' | 'offline'` - Indicates whether your application can refresh access tokens when the user is not present at the browser.
 Valid parameter values are online, which is the default value, and offline.
 Set the